AFT Design Knowledge Hub

 Approach

-I originated and authored the AFT Design Knowledge Hub as a unified system that brings together AFT’s most critical design knowledge and makes it accessible through AI-powered agents.
+I designed and built the AFT Design Knowledge Hub as a unified system that brings together AFT’s most critical design knowledge and makes it accessible through AI-powered agents.

 While the system strongly supports design workflows, it was intentionally built for any AFT builder.
 Engineers, product managers, program managers, ACES partners, and operations leaders can all query the same source of truth and receive answers grounded in shared standards, research, and operational reality.